ordina-jworks/ordina-jworks.github.io/_posts/2017-12-16-3-stages-api-testing.md

     <img class="image fit" style="max-width:575px" alt="Easy client server setup" src="/img/3-stages-api-testing/unit-service.png" />
 </p>

+For unit testing our back-end, we are using Jest.
+Jest is a testing framework by Facebook (https://facebook.github.io/jest/).
+If you are interested in Jest, you should take a look at one of our other blog posts. //insert url to Jest blogpost by Yannick  maar die is nog niet klaar.
 Just as with our front-end, we trust the framework to correctly handle the communication itself.
 Our unit tests will start at the controller level of our API.

 ```